Overview

 Pricing Data (Primary source)

-- Synced to database on startup and refreshed every hour
+- Synced to database on startup and refreshed periodically (default: every 24 hours)

 - Used for cost calculation and initial model-to-provider mapping